nologic/blog/_posts/2017-05-09-tm06-vulnerabilities.md

 So, in order to exploit this we need to find a memory leak to get one of the last two scenarios to work.
 This is really unfortunate, we got thwarted by memory randomization and constraints on the format string.

-Nonetheless, this vulnerability is particular dangerous because, as you can see, it gets us really close to full exploitation.
+Nonetheless, this vulnerability is particularly dangerous because, as you can see, it gets us really close to full exploitation.
 Also, if it works then it can be exploited without authentication and launched from the user's web browser via a cross site request forgery attack.
 That is because the attack strings could be sent via a pure GET request.
 Such request can be embedded in some innocent looking page, an `iframe` or via an XSS attack of some unrelated website.
-In essence we would be able to exploit a user's router through their browser - it is a great attack vector!
+In essence we would be able to exploit a user's router through their browser - what a great attack vector!

 ## The Fix
 The bug is trivial to fix.
 First option is to use snprintf such as this: